-Reporting Potential Non-Compliance or FWA
+Reporting Potential Non-Compliance of FWA

 Everyone must report suspected instances of FWA or non-compliance.
-BUHP's Code of Conduct clearly states this obligation.
-BUHP will not retaliate against you for making a good faith effort in reporting.
+Banner Medicaid and Medicare Health Plans' Code of Conduct clearly states this obligation.
+Banner Medicaid and Medicare Health Plans will not retaliate against you for making a good faith effort in reporting.